 Frequent Asked Questions (FAQ’s) about Dental Insurance:

 A: We work with all dental benefit plans that give you the freedom to choose your own dentist.
 We strongly believe that dental insurances should not dictate patient treatment nor should it limit patient freedom of choice.
 We do not participate in plans where patients are assigned to a dental office, often not by choice.
 Dr. Shumaker wants all our patients to receive the highest standard of care our profession can offer.
-Our staff will do everything possible to help you understand and to get the most out of your insurance benefits.
-Our front desk staff has years of experience in maximizing your insurance benefits, as well as other options, to help cover some or all of the costs of the dental care you need.
+Our team will do everything possible to help you understand and to get the most out of your insurance benefits.
+Our front desk team has years of experience in maximizing your insurance benefits, as well as other options, to help cover some or all of the costs of the dental care you need.
 We are on your side!

 Q: If Northern Colorado Periodontics is not In-Network providers for my dental insurance, does this mean I cannot come to their office for care?

 A: Definitely not!
 This is a common question.
 Most dental insurance will allow you to be seen and treated by an Out of Network provider for a small co-payment of just a few dollars.
 Your annual maximum benefit of $1000-1500 still applies whether you go to a provider who is in-network or out-of-network.
 Your total annual benefit usually does not change.
 We recommend you check with your insurance to see what your Out of Network benefits are.
 Keep in mind that insurance will often tell you that you should go to an in-network provider because the insurance company makes more profit when you do.
 However if you specifically ask about what benefits your plan has for Out-of-Network providers, often you will find that the benefit is similar to in-network with only a small co-payment.